MdTeach/crypto_art/README.md

 4. `truffle migrate`
 5. `npm run rink` to deploy to the testnet.
 6. `cd client/ && npm install && npm start` to run the client.
 Makesure that the metamask is conneted to the rinkeby testnet.

+## Image Generation

+Image generated is a simple 128X128, the model traning code file is documented [here](https://www.kaggle.com/mdteach/pytorch-dcgan-art-generation) and simple Flask server used to serve the model is documented [here](https://gist.github.com/MdTeach/6ff70f7f5a8fb32b32652f9c68224ebb).